carlosivanr/hugo_website/content/guides/anova/2021-04-24-one-way-anova/index.markdown

 The one-way ANOVA is a commonly used statistical technique to compare the means of a continuous variable among two or more groups (categorical variable).
 This guide covers how to perform a one-way between-subjects ANOVA in R. The primary assumptions of ANOVA are independence between groups, normally distributed residuals, and homogeneity of variance.
 When the homogeneity of variance assumption is violated, consider a [Welch's ANOVA](/guides/anova/welchs-anova).

 ### The data set
 This guide relies on toy data from Exercise 9 in Chapter 3 of the AMCP package.
 In this exercise, a psychologist randomly assigned 12 subjects to one of 4 different therapy treatments.
-These treatments consisted of rational-emotive, psychoanalytic, client-centered, and behavioral therapies.
+These treatments consisted of rational-emotive, psychoanalytic, client-centered, and behavioral therapies coded as 1 through 4 respectively.
 The 4 different treatments were used to investigate which therapy is more effective at reducing phobia scores.

 For these data, Group represents the type of therapy the participant was assigned to.
 Scores represent the score from a post-therapy fear scale where higher numbers indicate higher levels of phobia.
 Finally, each row represents the group and scores for one subject.
 <table class=" lightable-paper lightable-hover table" style='font-family: "Arial Narrow", arial, helvetica, sans-serif; width: auto !important; margin-left: auto; margin-right: auto; margin-left: auto; margin-right: auto;'>